equinor/ert/docs/reference/configuration/data_types.rst

 The ``4DWOC`` is an arbitrary unique key, ``RESULT_FILE:SimulatedWOC%d.txt`` means that ERT will look for results in the file ``SimulatedWOC_0.txt``.
-The ``INPUT_FORMAT:ASCII`` means that ERT will expect the result file to be formatted as an ASCII file, the other alternative formats are ``INPUT_FORMAT:BINARY_FLOAT`` and ``INPUT_FORMAT:BINARY_DOUBLE`` - in general only the ASCII alternative is used, and in the future that should at least be the default.
+The ``INPUT_FORMAT:ASCII`` means that ERT will expect the result file to be formatted as an ASCII file.

 The ``REPORT_STEPS:0`` is tightly bound to the ``%d`` integer format specifier in the result file - at load time the ``%d`` is replaced with the integer values